Explanatory Notes Apparatus Notes ()

 5

-In his 7 (dated 6) January 1869 letter to Mrs. Fairbanks, Clemens asked her to return his letter of 24 and 25 December so that he could “fix the extract for publication & return it to you” (CSmH, in MTMF , 63).
+In his 7 (dated 6) January 1869 letter to Mrs. Fairbanksclick to open link, Clemens asked her to return his letter of 24 and 25 December so that he could “fix the extract for publication & return it to you” (CSmH, in MTMF , 63).
 Shortly thereafter the Cleveland Herald published a version of the ninth paragraph (350.13–32), titling it “Mark Twain” and prefacing it with these words: “The following charming extracts which we are permitted to make from the private correspondence of that gentleman, will present him favorably to the public, in another role than that of humorist” (“Mark Twain,” Cleveland Herald, 16 Jan 69, 4).

 6